Admin

 • An online reporting system will provide clear, easy-to-understand data on student achievement and growth.
 These reports will present parents, teachers, principals, and other local and state leaders with information they can use to help students make even greater progress.
 Learn more about the development of the Smarter Balanced reporting system.

-It is recommended that parents and children visit the following webpage and take the practice test, to understand the rigor and level of difficulty of the new stat assessments.
+It is recommended that parents and children visit the following webpage and take the practice test, to understand the rigor and level of difficulty of the new state assessments.

 http://www.smarterbalanced.org/practice-test/